liebke/mechanician/README.md

 > /file ./tuning_sessions/tuning_session.json
 ```

 It will begin by evaluating the AI's performance and describing its errors and successes, and then creating a revised draft of the AI's instructions and the tool, and tool parameter instructions, to improve the AI's performance.
-If the updated instruction set is satisfactory, you can ask the *Instructor AI* to commit the changes.
+If the updated instruction set is satisfactory, you can ask the *Instructor* to commit the changes.

 ```bash
 > commit the revisions.
 ```

+The *Instructor's* evaluations of the *Assistant's* performance can be really useful, as are it's recommended changes to the instructions, but sometimes its revisions will only include instructions covering the errors it determined the *Assistant* made, and you may want to add additional instructions to cover other cases; you can do this by manually editing the draft instructions before commiting them or by asking the *Instructor* to make further revisions.

+You can edit the draft instructions before commiting them, and you can also ask the *Instructor AI* to make further revisions.

 ## Getting Started with AI-Driven Testing